Master These 20 DIY Home Repair Skills for Free and Save Big Bucks

 Creaky floorboards might just need a bit of lubrication.
 Solutions can vary depending on the source of the problem and type of flooring, but This Old House has a good guide regardless of the issue.

 Though the work may be a little more challenging, you can save a great deal by trying to fix your creaky floorboards yourself.
-The average professional floor repair costs $40 to $60 per square foot.
+The average professional floor repair costs $40 to $60 per square foot, according to HomeAdvisor.